 Low Down Payment Options

-Mortgage insurance is required when the conforming loan amount is MORE than 80% of the purchase price (practical translation: down payment is less than 20%).
+Many buyers can also take advantage of private mortgage insurance (PMI), which reduces the risk for lenders when providing financing to buyers with limited resources or small down payments.
+Mortgage insurance is required when the loan amount is MORE than 80% of the purchase price (down payment is less than 20%).
 Also, the lower the down payment, the higher the premium ratio charged.

 How much should I use for a down payment?

 There are costs and benefits to any option, including those with low down payments.
 You should carefully consider your options and discuss your plan with a professional.

 Talk to one of our loan specialists today to come up with a customized solution that best fits your needs and budget.

 Lowering the downpayment on a mortgage may seem like a great way to save money, but it can actually end up costing more in the long run.
 A lower down payment could result in higher monthly payments due to an increase in interest rate, and you may also have to pay for private mortgage insurance (PMI) if your down payment is less than 20%.

 Though the disadvantages of low down payments seem serious, there are also advantages.
 Take time to weigh the two and assess which is the best for you.